mrasahi/workDayScheduler/README.md

 **Date changes will *NOT* change its contents**

-Tested jQuery `.each()` method and had the same results.
-It's commented out in the js file.
+Tested jQuery `.each()` method and had the same results as a vanilla loop.
-> I kept the vanilla loop because I worked on that one first.
+> Vanilla loop was commented out because we worked hard on that one.

 <hr>